webpack/webpack/examples/many-pages/template.md

 The threshold is here 40 bytes, but by default (in a real application) 30kb.

-Some modules are intentially duplicated, i. e. `./stuff/s4.js` is shared by `pageA` and `pageC`, but it's the only shared module so no separate output file is created because it would be smaller than the threshold.
+Some modules are intentionally duplicated, i. e. `./stuff/s4.js` is shared by `pageA` and `pageC`, but it's the only shared module so no separate output file is created because it would be smaller than the threshold.
 A separate request (which comes with an overhead and worsen gzipping) is not worth the extra bytes.

 Note: decreasing `maxInitial/AsyncRequest` will increase duplication further to reduce the number of requests.
 Duplication doesn't affect initial page load, it only affects download size of navigations to other pages of the application.